History Of Cars & Coffee

 It doesn’t matter what kind of car I have, he’s going to buy a Ferrari.
 He’s a Ferrari guy.
 So it makes no difference to them at all.
 But for me, I’ve driven them all.

 I don’t get a discount on Tesla.
 But this Tesla’s an amazing car.
 So you know, I mean it is what it is.
 And the performance acceleration.
 I mean it’s mind-boggling.
 So I miss the visceral sound, and you know some people played around with having imitation sounds or whatever.

 But the sound of the V8 quite frankly is I think the number one ambassador for America worldwide.

-Tom Smith: I want to say what’s in your garage, but I’m assuming that’s either a really big garage or there’s multiple garages.
+Tom: I want to say what’s in your garage, but I’m assuming that’s either a really big garage or there are multiple garages.

 So if they pigeonhole me into being a certain type of car guy right when I go there, they’ll say well we’re glad you’re here, but we know you’re not really one of us, you’re one those guys, right?

-Barry Meguiar: You know I don’t hear a lot of talk about that.
-I mean I sit with the car makers at the end of the day at Pebble Beach on Sunday where the heads of design for several of the car makers.
+Barry: You know I don’t hear a lot of talk about that.
+I mean I sit with the car makers at the end of the day at Pebble Beach on Sunday where the heads of design for several of the carmakers.

 And the fascinating discussion on technology, where it’s going and all that.
 Talked about everything.
-It’s a wonderful thing getting to get to be a part of those kind of conversations.
+It’s a wonderful thing getting to get to be a part of those kinds of conversations.

-I never heard flying car mentioned that, you know.
+I never heard flying cars mentioned that, you know.
 That’s not top of mind for them at the moment.

 Technology Takes the Lead